Friday, June 27, 2025

 Going from dingy white to gray was an immediate improvement.

 Then it was time to make a door prototype.
-I watched a few videos about making "budget shaker doors" and decided to use 1/2" maple plywood with a 1/4" maple boarder.
+I watched a few videos about making "budget shaker doors" and decided to use 1/2" maple plywood with a 1/4" maple border.
 While it came out OK, it didn't have the quality I was looking for.

 I also needed to replace the drawers.
 The old ones were a little small for the cabinets, so I built the scrap wood prototype a little wider so there wouldn't be as much slop and play.